Actionable tips, community conversations, and marketing inspiration.

 The last part of creating your UTM strategy is ensuring you’ve plugged everything perfectly into your analytics dashboard.

-Your AdRoll performance dashboard provides you with a fantastic overview of which campaigns are best increasing your revenue or boosting conversions.
+Your AdRoll attribution dashboard provides you with a fantastic overview of which campaigns are best increasing your revenue or boosting conversions.

 Unlike other analytics solutions, you can select an attribution model, which will determine who should be awarded credit for aiding conversions.
 With shoppers now experiencing dozens of touchpoints before clicking the checkout button, having a dashboard like this gives you more accurate data to work with.
 Case in point: Say goodbye to wasted time and marketing dollars, and hello to a well-oiled conversion machine.